fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 with a name matching the `HelmRelease` `<metadata.namespace>-<metadata.name>`.

 > **Note** that on multi-tenant clusters,  platform admins can disable cross-namespace references
 > with the `--no-cross-namespace-refs=true` flag.
-When this flag is set, the helmrelease can only
+When this flag is set, the HelmRelease can only
-> refer to sources in the same  namespace as the helmrelease object.
+> refer to sources in the same  namespace as the HelmRelease object.

 The `chart.spec.chart` can either contain: